 HUNTERSVILLE, NORTH CAROLINA -- My story start's on Saturday April 9th, 2004, when my roommate and I decided to go look at a vehicle at Toyota of Lake Norman.
 When we got to the dealership we were immediately approached by a sales rep. by the name of **.
-I should note that Scott was a very nice sales rep., as well as very helpful.
-Since I had seen a Corolla on-line that I liked, we decided to take a look.
+I should note that ** was a very nice sales rep., as well as very helpful.
+Since I had seen a Corolla online that I liked, we decided to take a look.
 I test drove it and decided I would like to purchase it.
 We went inside to complete the paperwork and discuss my trade-is what I would put down, etc..
 I went to the dealer with the intention to trade three vehicles, a 1998 Honda Accord, a 1998 Mitsubishi Montero Sport, and a 1998 Chevy Tracker.

 We again went inside to look at the numbers.
-I was told that this vehicle was discounted by them $4000; plus a $1000 manufactures rebate; I was told I would still need $1500 down to cover the total negative equity.
+I was told that this vehicle was discounted by them $4000; plus a $1000 manufacturer's rebate; I was told I would still need $1500 down to cover the total negative equity.
 They said that the bank would not finance more than 100% of the sticker price, and with $1500, my trade in's, It would bring me to that number and we could go with that.
-They then said to go home, clean up the other two vehicles and come back the next day, and they would make sure the cars looked good and were as I described and we would go from there.
+They then said to go home, clean up the other two vehicles and come back the next day.
+And they would make sure the cars looked good and were as I described and we would go from there.

-I still didn't understand what he was saying, then he said, "well, you know, as long as your happy with the car, what does it matter?
+I still didn't understand what he was saying, then he said, "well, you know, as long as you're happy with the car, what does it matter?
 Your payments are lower than they were with both cars, and you have a new car!"
-I said "well I am not happy with the fact that I feel I was taken advantage of, he replied, "I am sorry you feel that way.
-Come by next Friday and we can sit down and go over the number's, so you don't feel that way."
+I said "well I am not happy with the fact that I feel I was taken advantage of."
+He replied, "I am sorry you feel that way.
+Come by next Friday and we can sit down and go over the numbers, so you don't feel that way."
 I agreed.

-In the mean time I conducted some research and found the Kelley Blue Book value for both the Accord and Tracker.
+In the meantime I conducted some research and found the Kelley Blue Book value for both the Accord and Tracker.
 Which ironically is listed on THEIR website (Toyota of Lake Norman).
 Both valued the Tracker OVER $3500 and the Accord OVER $6000.
 I also found out from a friend that the GAP Insurance they REQUIRED I take was NOT AT ALL required and that it is actually against NC State Law that they make me take it.

 This is my story and I hope it doesn't happen to anyone else.
 I have submitted a complaint with the NC State Attorney Generals Office, the Better Business Bureau!
 As well as called Toyota Corporate.
 Any attempts to talk with Toyota of Lake Norman were dismissed.
 For this reason I created this site.
 If nothing else, to warn people to watch out, make sure you pay CLOSE attention to everything, and DO NOT sign ANYTHING unless they are COMPLETELY SATISFIED with the explanation they have been given.